W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals

 \section{The free-field theory: a probabilistic perspective}

-In this section we introduce the probabilistic setting in which we will define the free-field theory of interest.
-To do so we first define the Gaussian Free Fields that we will work with in the sequel together with a family of natural observables of this random function.
+We introduce here the setting where we will define the free-field theory of interest, and more specifically Gaussian Free Fields together with a family of observables of these random functions.
+Some of the material presented in this section can be found in~\cite[Section 3]{GKRV} in the case $r=1$.